Edward Kidson: Meteorological research

-Later in his career he made a number of visits to Norway, at the time the center of advanced meteorological research.
+Later in his career he made a number of visits to Norway, at the time the centre of advanced meteorological research.
 Whilst there, he was exposed to the latest developments in analysis of weather data which he brought back to New Zealand.
 This scientific connection was further enhanced through a personal correspondence he maintained with Jacob Bjerknes during the 1930s and was furthered with a visit to New Zealand by meteorologist Jørgen Holmboe, in 1934.
 Holmboe was en route to join the Lincoln Ellsworth Antarctic Expedition (which included the Australian explorer Sir Hubert Wilkins).
 This enabled a collaboration that resulted in a number of papers and a rapid enhancement in weather forecasting in New Zealand.

 The Edward & Isabel Kidson Scholarship

 Kidson died suddenly of a heart attack on 12 June 1939, aged 57.
 Kidson's widow, Isabel, lived another twenty years.
 In her will she left sufficient funds for a scholarship - The Edward & Isabel Kidson Scholarships - to enable New Zealand university graduates who have shown ability in physics or a combination of physics and mathematics to undertake postgraduate study in meteorology or some other branch of science, either in New Zealand or overseas.